 It's time for another look back into one of my oldest, and yet, most popular posts.
-Originally published 10/13 (that’s nearly 5 years ago!!) these Vegan Stuffed Shells with Pumpkin and Cashew Ricotta have been in dire need of a little makeover.
+Originally published over 5 years ago, these Vegan Stuffed Shells with Pumpkin and Cashew Ricotta have been in dire need of a little makeover.

 - Surprisingly easy to make

 Let's take a closer look

 These vegan stuffed shells are rich, creamy, and topped with a delicious Sage Cream Sauce that makes this recipe perfect for fall.
 And, while they are an impressive meal, they are surprisingly easy to make.

 - Pumpkin Puree - Make sure to use canned pumpkin and NOT pumpkin pie filling.

 - Vegan Mozzarella - I recommend Violife Mozzarella Shreds.
 If you can't find them, Daiya is the next best option.